volantvm/fledge/README.md

 **Business Source License 1.1**

-- Free for plugin development and evaluation
+- Free for image development and evaluation
 - Commercial use requires a license
 - Converts to Apache 2.0 on Oct 4 2029